grauulzz/java-backend-portfolio/README.md

 > ## [Kindle Publishing Service](https://github.com/grauulzz/kindle-publishing-service)
 > Description:
 >
 > Implemented logic for a service that can publish a book to a Kindle account.
 The service accounts for both an Author account, and a User account.
-Integrated with DyanmoDB, the service is designed to be scalable, with ability to process a series [(queue)](https://github.com/grauulzz/kindle-publishing-service/blob/3e738c21bc4b11d13e42cc527f0e67632a500c28/src/com/amazon/ata/kindlepublishingservice/publishing/BookPublishingManager.java#L8-L44) of publishing requests.
+Integrated with DyanmoDB, the service is designed to be scalable, with ability to process a [queue of publishing requests]((https://github.com/grauulzz/kindle-publishing-service/blob/3e738c21bc4b11d13e42cc527f0e67632a500c28/src/com/amazon/ata/kindlepublishingservice/publishing/BookPublishingManager.java#L8-L44))

 > - Assembled [DynamoDB queries from incoming request objects](https://github.com/grauulzz/kindle-publishing-service/blob/3e738c21bc4b11d13e42cc527f0e67632a500c28/src/com/amazon/ata/kindlepublishingservice/activity/SubmitBookForPublishingActivity.java#L53-L82)
 > - Distributed HTTP requests with an Application Load Balancer using AWS EC2